batrapulkit/Flappy-Bird-Clone/README.md

 # Flappy Bird Clone 🎮

-A simple Flappy Bird game built using [your chosen technology/language].
+A simple Flappy Bird game built using Python.

 ## 🐧 Features
 - **Smooth Gameplay:** Tap or click to make the bird flap its wings.